jai2shan/blogs_r_articles/Testing Techniques.md

 ### Why developers needs to do **testing**?

-Humans are prone to mistakes, we all make mistakes.
-Mistakes can be expensive sometimes.
+We all make mistakes, they can be expensive sometimes.
 Most importantly, bugs/defects can cause a very bad user experience, which can lead to losing a client.

 Whatever we develop needs to be **tested** before we deliver to the client.
 Ensuring the application/code is usable before delivering to client is crucial in customer satisfaction.
 In fact a developer's efficiency in a year/over a period of time can be validated by looking into no of bugs they had and user stories  developed during that period.